dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/websockets/index.md

 **SERVER**

+🚀 Let's set up a few directories first.
+Create a `src/models` and a `src/controllers` directory.

 🚀 Remember how to make a mongoose model?
-Sure, create a Note model in your models directory and give it the following fields (you may need to adjust the names of these later based on how you coded your Lab3):
+Sure you do!
+Create a Note model `note.js` in your models directory and give it the following fields (you may need to adjust the names of these later based on how you coded your Lab3):

 ```javascript
   title: String,